-The school business manger will prepare reports on safety matters for the meeting of the Health and Safety Governor and Governing Body and ensure premises safety inspections of their designated areas are carried out and any hazards identified from those inspections are rectified;

-- 1. ensure that safety procedures are developed and adhered to for operations being carried out within their areas of responsibility; - 2. carry out or allocate the undertaking of risk assessments which include manual handling, COSHH, and ensure details are documented and appropriate action is carried out; - 3. ensure all accidents, incidents and near misses within the area of responsibility are recorded and investigated in line with the school policy; - 4. ensure equipment, including personal protective equipment, is maintained in a safe condition and that any substances hazardous to health are stored in a safe place; - 5. identify staff development requirements with reference to health and safety; - 6. attend to defect reports and recommendations from the Headteacher, staff, Safety Representatives and the Health and Safety Co-ordinator; - 7. circulate publicity relating to safety matters to staff within their control.
+- 1. prepare reports on safety matters for the meeting of the - 2. ensure premises safety inspections of their designated areas are carried out and any hazards identified from those inspections are rectified; - 3. ensure that safety procedures are developed and adhered to for operations being carried out within their areas of responsibility; - 4. carry out or allocate the undertaking of risk assessments which include manual handling, COSHH, and ensure details are documented and appropriate action is carried out: - 5. ensure all accidents, incidents and near misses within the area of responsibility are recorded and investigated in line with the school policy; - 6. ensure equipment, including personal protective equipment, is maintained in a safe condition and that any substances hazardous to health are stored in a safe place; - 7. identify staff development requirements with reference to health and safety; - 8. attend to defect reports and recommendations from the Headteacher, staff, Safety Representatives and the Health and Safety Co-ordinator; - 9. circulate publicity relating to safety matters to staff within their control.

-3.6 Subject Leaders
+3.7 Subject Leaders